maciejg-git/litewind-alpine-documentation/documentation/validation.md

 #### Messages

 Each rule has default generic validation message for the invalid value.
 You can customize these messages for the input by adding them to the messages property.
 The key is a rule name and the value is the new message.
+The message can contain special %d characters that are replaced with a rule value.

 ### Validation results